csiro/cmextremes-xb2xbg/README.md

 * when JONSWAP file detected, instead of giving `wavebndtype` check warning, just set it
 * --no-empty-values: don't include parameters with no value in output
 * --doc-line-wrap (default to None); generated doc strings currently wrapped at or before column 60
+* change wavebndtype=4 advisory in presence of JONSWAP file to setting that value